 You can think about it as similar to exercise and dieting.
 You need to flex your reading muscles and cut out the waste calories (in this case, social media mostly).

 7. Read Fun Books

-You have to enjoy reading to build a habit out of it.
+You have to enjoy reading to build a habit of it.
 And you won’t always enjoy everything you read; creating a potential problem.
 If you’re not enjoying what you read, it’s going to be tough to keep up your reading.

-What I do is to keep a shelf of ‘fun’ books.
+What I do is keep a shelf of ‘fun’ books.
 Most of them are from Terry Pratchett’s Discworld and they represent books that are just fun for me to read.
 So if I read something that was dry or that didn’t do a great job of holding my interest, I’ll use a book off the fun shelf as a sort of literary aperitif.

 It keeps me excited to read and I get to revisit my favorite stories!

 The point of building up and maintaining a reading habit is to be happier, wiser, and maybe write a little better, right?
 But without a strategy, you’re going to struggle.
 Create your own habit to keep reading and share it with us below!

 Paul is the Content Marketing Manager at Lulu.
 When he's not entrenched in the publishing and print-on-demand world, he likes to hike the scenic North Carolina landscape, read, sample the fanciest micro-brewed beer, and collect fountain pens.
 Paul is a dog person but considers himself cat tolerant.